zerotier/ZeroTierOne/README.md

 This code is presently in **ALPHA** testing.
 That means that the protocol spec may change in incompatible ways, and it certainly has bugs.
 Testers should "git pull," rebuild, and restart fairly often.
 If things mysteriously stop working, do that.

 See BUILDING.txt and RUNNING.txt for instructions.
 It currently builds on Mac and Linux.
-A Windows port is coming soon.
-Nice packages/installers and auto-update are also coming when alpha transitions to beta.
+A Windows port is well along the way to completion.
+Nice packages/installers and auto-update are coming when alpha transitions to beta.

 Note that this won't work if your firewall does not allow outbound UDP.
-It must allow UDP conversations on port 8993 at a minimum.
+It must allow two way UDP conversations on port 8993 at a minimum.

 At present there is only one virtual LAN and you are dumped there by default.
 It's called Earth, and is exactly what it sounds like.
 The ability to create and join additional networks is coming soon.
 Once you're on, visit [earth.zerotier.net](http://earth.zerotier.net/) to see your Earth LAN IP address and other information.